DataDog/dd-sdk-reactnative/README.md

 await DdSdkReactNative.initialize(config);

-// Once SDK is initialized you need to setup view tracking to be able to see data in the RUM Dashboard.
+// Once the Datadog React Native SDK for RUM is initialized, you need to setup view tracking to be able to see data in the RUM dashboard
 ```

 {{< /site-region >}}